jsdclxvi/Reforestation/README.md

-## Which is the fastest growing city in the world?
-Dublin'
+## Why did the kid throw the clock out the window?
+He wanted to see time fly!